kyleanicholson/learn-programming-notes/Reference Notes/Abdul Bhari DSA.md

 - Abstract means you don't need to know the inner workings to use the data structure - the data and operations are hidden within the class's implementation.

 ## 44. Time and Space Complexity

+- Time Complexity: How much time a machine takes for doing